aws/aws-application-networking-k8s/README.md

 eksctl utils associate-iam-oidc-provider --cluster <my-cluster> --approve
 ```

-Step 2: Create a policy in IAM that can invoke mercury API and copy the policy arn for later use
+Step 2: Create a policy in IAM that can invoke vpc-lattice API and copy the policy arn for later use
 (iam-policy.json is under /code) :

 ```
 aws iam create-policy \
-    --policy-name AWSMercuryControllerIAMPolicy \
+    --policy-name AWSVPCLatticeControllerIAMPolicy \
     --policy-document file://config/iam/recommended-inline-policy.json
 ```